 Make an appointment with a GP to assess which products are best for your client and to get a script.

-NRT patches, gum or lozenge, and Champix or Zyban, are available at a lower cost on the PBS.
+NRT patches, gum and lozenge, and Champix or Zyban, are available at a lower cost on the PBS.

 Combination therapy may be recommended if your client has had cravings or not succeeded in quitting when using a single nicotine replacement product.
 It is usually recommended for heavy smokers.